402: The Giant Gila Monster

 “You’re soaking in it” was the slogan in a series of commercials for Palmolive dish soap that aired from 1966 to 1992, in which maternal beautician Madge the manicurist (played by Jan Minor) informs her shocked clients that they’re soaking their hands in Palmolive liquid soap.

-A variant of the traditional Jewish song “Hava Nagila.”
+A rendition of the traditional Jewish song “Hava Nagila.”
 Sample lyrics: “Hava nagila, hava nagila/Hava nagila venis’mecha.”

 You know what?
 This kind of looks like a modified I Dream of Jeannie Intercept font.

 I Dream of Jeannie is a TV sitcom about an astronaut who stumbles on a bottle containing a female genie.
 It starred Larry Hagman and Barbara Eden.
 The show ran from 1965-1970.

 Bewitched is a sitcom about a witch married to a normal man who uses her powers to solve the everyday problems her family faces.
 It starred Elizabeth Montgomery as witch Samantha Stephens.
 The show ran from 1964-1972.

 I think you’re thinking of a Patty Duke Show bold condensed, actually.